Adele Jergens

 Adele Jergens (November 26, 1917 – November 22, 2002) was an American actress.

-Early life and career
+Early life

+Adele Louisa Jurgens (some sources say Jurgenson) was born in Brooklyn, New York.

+Career

-Born in Brooklyn, New York, as Adele Louisa Jurgens (some sources say Jurgenson), she rose to prominence in the late 1930s when she was named "Miss World's Fairest" at the 1939 New York World's Fair.
+Jergens rose to prominence in the late 1930s when she was named "Miss World's Fairest" at the 1939 New York World's Fair.
 In the early 1940s, she briefly worked as a Rockette and was named the number-one showgirl in New York City.

-After a few years of working as a model and chorus girl, including being an understudy to Gypsy Rose Lee in the Broadway show Star and Garter in 1942, Jergens landed a movie contract with Columbia Pictures in 1944, with brunette Jergens becoming a blonde.
+After a few years' work as a model and chorus girl, including being an understudy to Gypsy Rose Lee in the Broadway show Star and Garter in 1942, Jergens landed a movie contract with Columbia Pictures in 1944, and dyed her brown hair blonde.